koakatta/LGBTQIAN_plus-knowledge-base/README.md

 ## Competency Questions
 - Does A attract to B
 - Can A reproduce with B
+- What is A sexual orientation given B
 ## TODO
 - [ ] add more rule for intersex
 ## Reference